Specifying Task Effort

 If Flexible effort type is enabled, two values are displayed in the “Effort” field: the number of allocated hours and the total effort.

-When you add Basic or Daily effort to tasks that have job roles as assignees, effort is automatically equally distributed among users and job roles.
+When you specify effort of Basic or Daily types in tasks that have job roles as assignees, effort is automatically equally distributed among users and job roles.
+For the Flexible effort type, job roles are not taken into account.